j2abro/BlockPing/README.md

 for individual Ethereum addresses (accounts and smart contracts).
 This is an early version experimenting with the integration of real-time blockchain data feeds, while providing a framework for rapid integration of additional tests.
 Any feedback is appreciated: j2abro@gmail.com.
-Project on hold as I focus on other projects.
+Project on hold as I focus on other projects through 2024.

 ### Approval Scan: